wong-hl/git-for-researchers/src/0-introduction.md

 ## What about the demos?

+The demos are below the list of resource available.

 ## GRRR a link is broken...

 I apologise in advance.
 But, things move around on the internet.
 Please open an [issue](https://github.com/wong-hl/git-for-researchers/issues) and I'll do my best to fix it!

-## Come across a life-changing resource you would like to shared?
+## Come across a life-changing resource you would like to share?

 Please open a [pull request](https://github.com/wong-hl/git-for-researchers/pulls)!